Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

-\item[iii)] Evaluation of the MLFMA operators, consisting of the translation function $T_L$, the radiation and receive operators $\boldsymbol{\hat{\psi}}$ and $\boldsymbol{\hat{\psi}}^\dagger$.
-The time complexity and memory requirements for assembling $T_L$ are on the order of $\mathcal{O}(\Npart \log \Npart)$.
-Since the operators $\boldsymbol{\hat{\psi}}$ and $\boldsymbol{\hat{\psi}}^\dagger$ are evaluated for each particle, their time and memory complexities are on the order of $\mathcal{O}(\Npart)$.
-These complexities can be reduced to $\mathcal{O}(1)$ if the particles have the same spatial orientation (i.e., there is no rotation between particles). \item[iv)] Compression stage, i.e. transitioning from the representation of the matrices $Z_s$, $\boldsymbol{\hat \psi}$ and $\boldsymbol{\hat \psi}^\dagger$ in terms of the RWG basis to the representation in terms of the static modes basis.
-This stage can be integrated into steps i) and iii), as there is no need to directly store the RWG representation of these operators. \item[v)] Solution of the PMCHWT system using an iterative method accelerated by the Multilevel Fast Multipole Algorithm (MLFMA), which reduces the computational complexity of the matrix-vector product from $\mathcal{O}(\Npart^2)$ to $\mathcal{O}(\Npart \log \Npart)$.
+The execution of the numerical algorithm can be subdivided into five stages: i) Assembly of the near-field impedance matrix $Z_N$, and the right-hand side vector $\vec{V}$ using RWG basis functions. ii) Generation of the static modes of an isolated object.
+Specifically, the longitudinal static modes are obtained by solving the eigenvalue problem (\ref{eq:AuxProb_Tl}) using star functions as both expansion and testing functions; the transverse static modes are obtained by solving the eigenvalue problem (\ref{eq:AuxProb_Tt}) using loop functions as both expansion and testing functions.
+As an example, in Fig. \ref{fig:TranLongModes}, we present the calculated first ten longitudinal and ten transverse static modes for a nanodisk of radius 100 nm and height 50 nm. iii) Evaluation of the MLFMA operators, consisting of the translation function $T_L$, the receiving and radiation patterns \eqref{eq:kspace_Rap}.
+The time complexity and memory requirements for assembling $T_L$ are on the order of $\mathcal{O}(\Npart \log \Npart)$. {Since the radiation pattern \eqref{eq:kspace_Rap} is evaluated for each particle, his time and memory complexities are on the order of $\mathcal{O}(\Npart)$}.
+These complexities can be reduced to $\mathcal{O}(1)$ if the particles have the same spatial orientation (i.e., there is no rotation between particles). iv) Compression stage, i.e.transitioning from the representation of the near matrix and the radiation/receiving patterns in terms of the RWG basis to the representation in terms of the static modes basis.
+This stage can be integrated into steps i) and iii), as there is no need to directly store the RWG representation of these operators. v) Solution of the PMCHWT system using an iterative method accelerated by the MLFMA, which reduces the computational complexity of the matrix-vector product from $\mathcal{O}(\Npart^2)$ to $\mathcal{O}(\Npart \log \Npart)$.
+In particular, we used the Generalized Minimal Residual Method (GMRES) \cite{saad_gmres_1986}.
 This stage is the most time-consuming, as the entire system is solved with a complexity of $\mathcal{O}(I \Npart \log \Npart)$, where $I$ is the number of iterations required.
-To accelerate the convergence of the Generalized Minimal Residual Method (GMRES) \cite{saad_gmres_1986}, we employ a block-diagonal preconditioner, where each block is the single-particle self-interaction impedance matrix.
+To accelerate the convergence of the GMRES, we employ a block-diagonal preconditioner, where each block is the single-particle self-interaction impedance matrix $Z_s$.
+It effectively reduces $I$ to $\mathcal{O}(\Npart^\alpha)$, with $\alpha <1$.
 We choose a relative tolerance of $10^{-4}$.
-It effectively reduces $I$ to $\mathcal{O}(\Npart^\alpha)$, with $\alpha <1$. \end{itemize} In the following simulations, the truncation number $L$ of the translation function \eqref{eq:translation_fun}, is initially set to $10$ at the finest level.
-This value is subsequently doubled at each successive level \cite{chew_fast_2000}.
-The numerical evaluation of the integrals over the unit sphere is performed using $K = 2L^2$ point \cite{chew_fast_2000}.
-For interpolation, we employ a $4\times 4$ Lagrange interpolation scheme.
-The FORTRAN code used to implement this algorithm operates on a single CPU (Intel Xeon-Gold 6140 M 2.3 GHz).